heleph4nt/Monopogen_duplicate_calling/README.md

 ```

 Where `example/bam.lst` is the previously mentioned file; `out` is the directory to save the results into and `apps` is the apps folder in the repository.

+### What does this do?

+In `out`, there is now a `.bam`, `.bam.bai`  and a `.bam.lst` file (which contains the path to the `.bam` file) for each chromosome (1-22, i suppose this is ignoring sex chromosomes.)

+From looking at the code, it seems that splitting the bams into chromosomes is all that happens in this function.

 ## News
 * 10/24/2024: